tBilby/tBilby/README.md

 tbilby provides a set of tools and examples to facilitate a rapid setup of trans-dimensional Bayesian inference.
 It offers a high degree of flexibility in constructing models and defining priors.
 Its goal is to extend its capabilities and further develop trans-dimensional Bayesian inference (arXiv:XXXX.XXXXX).

+Currently, the installation of tbilby is only available from source.
+Clone the repository, install the requirements, and then install the software:

+git clone git@git.ligo.org:lscsoft/tbilby.git
+cd bilby/
+pip install -r requirements.txt pip install .